 Each spring, we host a free New Shooter Seminar for anyone interested in finding out more about Cowboy Action Shooting.
 We'll explain how the game is played and show what equipment is used.
 After two hours of class time, weather permitting, attendees have the opportunity to run through a practice stage using our guns and ammo.
 This year's seminar will be held April 28th at 9:00 a.m.
 If you're interested in this free seminar, please register by calling Wild River Rose at 701-793-4116 or e-mail firstname.lastname@example.org.
 Additional information will be sent to you when you register.

 Cowboy shooters never get tired of welcoming new shooting friends or talking about Cowboy Action Shooting.
-If you would like more information about the sport, the Sheyenne Valley Peacekeepers, or to register for the free New Shooter Seminar, give Wild River Rose a call at 701-793-4116 or e-mail email@example.com and discover the fun of Cowboy Action Shooting!
+If you would like more information about the sport, the Sheyenne Valley Peacekeepers, or to register for the free New Shooter Seminar, give Wild River Rose a call at 701-793-4116, e-mail email@example.com, or write us at PO Box 22 Kindred ND 58051 and discover the fun of Cowboy Action Shooting!